The deadline to file taxes for 2019 Tax Year has been extended to July 15th.

 We encourage all international students and scholars at The Claremont Colleges to take advantage of Sprintax to prepare their taxes.
 Please note that each person is unique and Sprintax may not be suitable for a small number of our international students who have been in the United States for longer than 5 years.
 All international students and scholars should log-on to Sprintax to determine eligibility.

-Eligible Claremont Colleges international students and scholars may request an access code to file their 2018 taxes from International Place starting February 15, 2019.
-See below for more information.
+Eligible Claremont Colleges international students and scholars may request an access code to file their 2019 taxes from International Place starting in February 2020.
+Please check back soon for additional details.

 How To Use Sprintax

 Using Sprintax is easy!
 For a general overview of how to use Sprintax, please click here.
 The first step will be to request a Sprintax Access Code from International Place (starting in mid-February).
 Next, you will be required to create an account (if you are a new user), or log into your existing Sprintax account.
 If you are having trouble accessing an existing Sprintax account, or creating a new Sprintax account, please contact Sprintax directly for assistance.

 Once you have logged-on to Sprintax the software will ask you a number of questions to customize your experience, and to help accurately populate the documents that may be produced for you.
 It will also determine if you are eligible to use Sprintax to prepare your taxes, or if you need to use a different type of software (for those considered “residents-for-tax-purposes”).

 International Place provides complimentary access to Sprintax Non-Resident Federal Tax Preparation and Form 8843, only.

 The video below provides a quick overview of how Sprintax works.
 It lasts only a few minutes and demonstrates how easy it is to use Sprintax.

 What Sprintax Can Do For You

 All Claremont Colleges international students and scholars may access Sprintax for the following: